EPSS C179/279 - Search for Extraterrestrial Intelligence: Theory and Applications

 The Search for Extraterrestrial Intelligence (SETI) is based on a number of astronomical, mathematical, statistical, and computational principles.
 This course covers fundamental concepts in these disciplines in the context of SETI: abundance and architecture of extrasolar planetary systems; radio astronomy, including wave propagation and dispersion; signal processing, including sampling theory and Fourier transforms; random processes, including Gaussian and Poisson statistics, and algorithm development.
 During the laboratory component of the course, students design an observational program, acquire telescopic data, develop algorithms to analyze the data, and write a report on the results.

 Lectures (two hours/week) are supplemented with laboratory exercises (two hours/week).

 Grading is based on five problem sets (25%), a final exam (25%), and a final project (50%).

 Here is a course syllabus.

 History: A SETI reading group was held in Summer 2014.
 A pilot course was taught in Spring 2015.
 The course in its present form was approved by the EPSS Curriculum Committee on May 20, 2015, by the Dean of Physical Sciences on May 27, by the Faculty Executive Committee on May 28, and by the Graduate Division on June 1, 2015.
 The UCLA registrar's office completed processing on June 29, 2015.
 None of us were aware of the Breakthrough Listen Initiative, which was announced on July 20, 2015.
-The first offering of the course was in Spring 2016.
-The second offering is scheduled for Spring 2017.
+The first and second offerings of the course were in Spring 2016 and 2017, respectively.
 Read additional information about SETI efforts at UCLA.